CVHub520/X-AnyLabeling/docs/en/paddle_ocr.md

 | PDF document | `.pdf` |
 | Image | `.bmp`, `.cif`, `.gif`, `.jpeg`, `.jpg`, `.png`, `.tif`, `.tiff`, `.webp` |

-PDF files are first rendered locally into per-page PNG previews, and then parsed page by page.
+PDF files are first rendered locally into per-page PNG previews.
+Official API parsing submits the original PDF once through Async Jobs, while remote-service parsing continues to use the local preview pages.
 For multi-page PDFs, the page count, preview images, and recognition results are all retained in the local workspace.

 > [!TIP]
 > - Hold `Ctrl` and scroll the mouse wheel in the source-file preview area to zoom the preview page quickly.